 - Slow down and take a break from the hustle and bustle of your day, easing stress and anxiety.

-- Examine and change your relationship with food—helping you, for example, to notice when you turn to food for reasons other than hunger.
+- Examine and change your relationship with food—helping you to notice when you turn to food for reasons other than hunger, for example.

 - Derive greater pleasure from the food you eat, as you learn to slow down and more fully appreciate your meals and snacks.